thegworld/gtx-browser/media/mojo/README.md

 * A CDM contains third-party code and should run in its own sandboxed process.

-Here we provide a generic framework to support most out-of-process (OOP) media component use cases in Chromium.
+Here we provide a generic framework to support most out-of-process (OOP) media component use cases in GTx Browser.

 ### Media Player Mojo Interfaces